bbek2006/DAA-LAB-B525022/LAB 3/Q1/README.md

 ## Key Note

-* GitHub does NOT render LaTeX properly.
+* Both algorithms have logarithmic complexity
-* Binary Search is asymptotically similar but practically faster due to a smaller constant factor.
+* Binary search is asymptotically similar but practically faster due to a smaller constant factor
+* Binary search is preferred in real-world implementations